 • Any limits on the consent (for example: time period for consent, special conditions).

+We may use personal information even when an individual expressly instructs otherwise when the use is necessary to assess, reduce or eliminate a risk of serious harm to a person or group, or, if the service provider is a children’s aid society, where reasonably necessary to assess, reduce or eliminate a risk of harm to a child.
 Youville Centre can disclose personal information without the knowledge and consent of clients in exceptional circumstances where such disclosure is permitted or required by law.
-For example, we will not ask for consent when personal information is:
+For example, we will not ask for consent when personal information is collected for the purpose of providing a service:

 Principle 4 – Limiting Collection